 Ioanna Falagara Sigala

-Jana Abíková is a Project Researcher at the HUMLOG Institute.
+Jana Abíková is a Research Associate at the HUMLOG Institute.
 Jana hold MA in Business Economics and Management with specialization in logistics and international transportation.
 She completed her PhD at the University of Economics, Prague at the Faculty of Business Administration.
 Her main research interests are in the field of human resources in humanitarian logistics, transit migration, and refugee crises, mostly question of location problem of the refugee camps.
 In addition to her research experience, Jana has work experience from for-profit and non-profit sector as well.
 She worked in automotive industry and for various non-governmental organisations like Doctors Without Borders, Amnesty International or People in Need.

 Joseph Sarkis is a Professor of Management in the Foisie Business School within the Worcester Polytechnic Institute (WPI).
 His research and teaching includes sustainability, supply chain and operations management, and technology management.
 He has over 400 publications in a wide variety of outlets.
 He has been internationally recognized as a highly cited researcher by the Web-of-Science for the past four years.
 He serves as an editor, associate editor, or editorial member in some of the world’s leading management and environmental journals.
 Joseph is the Co-Editor of the Springer-Nature Book Series on Greening of Industry Networks.
 His most recent edited book is titled “Handbook on the Sustainable Supply Chain,” published by Edward Elgar Publishing.
 In recent years he has served as a visiting scholar at a number of universities throughout the world including universities in China, Egypt, Hungary, France, Italy, Spain, and the United Kingdom.
 He has a Ph.D. from the University of Buffalo; and has been an Industrial Ecology Fellow.
 Currently he is a program and working group leader in the Green of Industry Network (GIN), as well as the Future Earth Circular Economy Working Group.